LexouDuck/42/10-roger-skyline-1/README.md

 user@roger:> nmap [IP_vm]
 user@roger:> nmap -Pn [IP_vm]
 ```
-Each of the two test commands can take quite long to finish.
+Each of the two test commands can take quite long to finish (you can press any key while `nmap` is running to get an output of the estimated remaining time).

 It should not be able to output any of the open ports, it should say 'All 1000 ports are filtered'.